celiaho/railsclass/readme.txt

-This is a war!
-Make your commit the latest one!
+Jon this is a great class